jzohrab/learn_chef_vagrant/README.md

 ## Usage

 * clone this repository, or copy the Vagrantfile to your local machine.

-* Run `vagrant up` to set up the ubuntu VM with the Chef DK.
-This also creates a `chef-repo` synced file in the local folder (ignored by git).
+* Run `vagrant up workstation` to set up an ubuntu VM with the Chef DK.
+This also creates a `chef-repo` synced directory in the local folder (ignored by git).

+* Run `vagrant up server` to set up an ubuntu VM and Chef server.
+This takes several minutes!
+It also all

 ### Creating cookbooks

 Generate a cookbook in the VM:

-    vagrant ssh
+    vagrant ssh workstation
     cd ~/chef-repo
     chef generate cookbook learn_chef_apache2